 Business Requirement

-System to identify the payments which are already processed in Finacle, update the status in IBPS workflow and route the payment to Exit queue automatically.
+System to identify the payments which are already processed in Finacle, update the status in IBPS workflow and route the payment to Exit queue automatically where both the “Payment Order Status” “Processed” OR “Deleted” and the Remarks field contains a value that starts with “TMP” Only work items fulfilling this combination should be moved to exit queues, i.e. Archive exit OR Discard Exit depending on the Payment Order status.

 Finacle will have an identifier in HPORDM menu under ‘Remarks field’ (e.g.: - TMP123).
 System to identify this and skip the work step ‘OpsMakerDB’ and automatically move the WI to ‘OpsCheckerDB’ as soon as the WI is created.

-System to skip a work step and move the WI directly to ‘OpsChecker DB’ during the WI creation.
+System to skip a work step and move the WI directly to ‘OpsChecker DB’ during the WI creation wherever the remarks field is present and starts with “TMP”, e.g. TMPXXXXXX

 System to identify this and move the WI (even if already created and in ‘OpsMaker DB) to ‘OpsCheckerDB.’

-No changes/impact should be there for the payments not processed already OR without value in ‘Remarks’ field.
+No changes/impact should be there for the payments not processed AND/OR without value in ‘Remarks’ field.

 Change Description